mihaiionescu/osx-yosemite-setup-guide/angular/README.md

 `sudo npm install -g yo`

+Yeoman is used to generate the scaffolding of your app for you.
+It’ll create the basic folders, files and configurations to get you up and running quickly.
+Not only that but there are some great custom generators available to create apps of a particular kind – we’re going to use the nifty AngularJS generator.

+One of the best features of Yeoman is the ability to use custom generators.
+We’re going to intall the AngularJS generator to help us get up and running with Angular as quick as possible.

 ## Problems

 * running `npm install` throws access errors.
 This is a permissions issue in your home directory.
 To reclaim ownership of the .npm directory execute